 Stroke can be treated, but like a heart attack, brain attack or stroke requires immediate medical attention.
 Medical providers caution that “time is tissue.”
 People who delay seeking medical care for more than one hour after experiencing stroke symptoms have a much higher likelihood of disability and death.
 That's why we work closely with the local emergency medical system and the department of health to get patients the treatment they need as soon as possible.

 MultiCare's stroke program was awarded a Five Star ranking from Health Grades.
-Rapid response teams
+MultiCare Tacoma

-— Close cooperation between the staffs of Tacoma General and Allenmore Hospitals, the MultiCare Neuroscience Center of Washington and the Emergency Medical System ensures the highest caliber of care to stroke patients.
+Expert collaboration — Close cooperation between the staffs of our hospitals, the MultiCare Neuroscience Center of Washington and the Emergency Medical System ensures the highest caliber of care to stroke patients.

 Good Samaritan Regional Rehabilitation Center Services — Through MultiCare, patients recovering from stroke have access to everything from nutrition counseling and social services to speech, physical, and occupational therapy.
 Part of our comprehensive rehab program is the inpatient rehabilitation program at Good Samaritan Hospital.
 This program is accredited by the Commission on Accreditation of Rehabilitation Facilities (CARF).

 To learn more about the stroke rehabilitation program at MultiCare Good Samaritan Hospital, call 253-697-5192.